-Brooklyn native Richardson Hitchins boasts a calm demeanor on the outside, but in the ring the nineteen-year-old exudes a level of confidence that foreshadows a bright future for him in the sport of boxing.
-A neighborhood friend who loved to fight first introduced Hitchins to boxing at 12-years old.
-As a kid, he thought nothing of it as his interest was geared more toward music.
+Brooklyn native Richardson Hitchins boasts a calm demeanor on the outside, but in the ring the twenty-one-year-old exudes a level of confidence that foreshadows a bright future for him in the sport of boxing.
+A neighborhood friend introduced Hitchins to boxing at 12-years old.
+As a kid, he thought nothing of it, as his interest was geared more toward music.
 Despite his friends telling him that he would become a fighter one day, it wasn’t until Hitchins recalls watching Floyd Mayweather on WWE in 2008, that he decided he was either going to box or take on karate.

-His coach told him he had to be in the gym every day, so that’s what he did and he never looked back.
 Hitchins found boxing to become his therapy, he competed and placed in several tournaments, ultimately playing a part in building the young fighter’s confidence.
 Hitchins is a former two-time golden glove champion, silver glove nationalist, he won ringside nationals twice, and the Jr. gold glove nationals twice.
-He was also a Jr. Olympics qualifier placing 5th, and silver in the world qualifications to get to the Olympics.
+He was also a Jr. Olympics qualifier placing 5th.

-Hitchins has been fortunate enough to gain invaluable experience, having sparred and trained with several world champions such as: Terence Crawford (current WBO, WBC, and Ring super lightweight champion), Sadam Ali (title contender and 2008 United States Olympian), Luis Collazo (former WBA welterweight champion), and current IBF Jr. Lightweight champion and stablemate Gervonta Davis.
+Hitchins has been fortunate enough to gain invaluable experience, having sparred and trained with several world champions such as: Terence Crawford, Sadam Ali, Luis Collazo, and stablemate Gervonta Davis.
 These experiences in combination with his embedded boxing ability are what catapulted Hitchins to the attention of Mayweather Promotions President, Floyd Mayweather, and was later signed to the promotional company in 2017.